Kajaqq/Starlit-Translator/README.md

-    token_calculations.py - Allows to check chars/token for Japanese and English. tokenizer.py - Returns tokens for given text, estimates the time until completion. main.py - Utilizing all the above translates a given csv file, checks it's translation rate and saves it back. gemini_line_fixer.py - Using line_check.py, tries to fix text overflow by specifically prompting the model with long lines. manual_fix.py - Allows for simple line-by-line translations on files with missing translations. keys_to_the_castle.py - Contains the API key for Google AI Platform and csv schema.
+    token_calculations.py - Allows to check chars/token for Japanese and English. tokenizer.py - Returns tokens for given text, estimates the time until completion. main.py - Utilizing all the above translates a given csv file, checks it's translation rate and saves it back. manual_fix.py - Allows for simple line-by-line translations on files with missing translations. keys_to_the_castle.py - Contains the API key for Google AI Platform and csv schema.